 – Gig Performer v4.7 and later allow you to use third-party fonts in your gig files.
 If you used any third-party fonts in your gig files, make sure to these fonts.

-– if you use custom sounds for the Gig Performer Metronome, where are they stored?
+– if you use custom sounds for the Gig Performer Metronome, what is their location?

 – where do you keep your samples?